rbd3/RBD-High-School/README.md

 # 📖 **RBD High School**
  <a id="about-project"></a>
- **[RBD-High-School]** is a high school in Madagascar based on three subject : computer science, english as main language, and chess game.Whether you are a parent or student this school will help you or your children to be a futureinrternational worker in the Technologie areas.
+ **[RBD-High-School]** is a high school in Madagascar based on three subjects : computer science, english as main language, and chess game.Whether you are a parent or student this school will help you or your children to be a future inrternational worker in the Technologie areas.

  <br>